 Dynamic applications with static site components are deployed across Basic and Professional tiers at no extra cost to the user.

 There are two types of storage available on Digital Ocean.
 They are the Block Storage and Object Storage.
-To know more about the differences, please read here.
+To know more about the differences, please read this community post.

 - Block Storage

 Digital Ocean Block Storage lets users assign additional volumes to Droplets effortlessly.
 Block Storage volumes work like conventional block devices on being linked to servers.
 It enables users to handle storage requirements with tried and tested tools.

 The pricing for Block Storage starts at $0.1/GB per month.

 Spaces refers to an S3-compatible object storage service that lets users store and provide large volumes of data.
 A Space functions as a place for keeping files and serving them.